-Target: By 2013, 79% of adults report that they deal more effectively with daily problems
+Target: By 2014, 73% of adults report that they deal more effectively with daily problems

 How are we doing?
-During the period of 2007 through 2011, the percent of adults who report that Maryland's public mental health services have allowed them to deal more effectively with daily problems fluctuated between 76% and 81% (declines of 5% to increases of 4%).
-The Mental Hygiene Administration in the Department of Health and Mental Hygiene reviews needs and gaps in services through annual statewide client perception of care surveys, regular focus groups, dialogue with consumer representatives, review of standard data reports, and local needs assessment and planning through its Core Service Agencies.
+During the period of 2008 through 2011, the percent of adults who report that Maryland's public mental health services have allowed them to deal more effectively with daily problems fluctuated by two to four percentage points, and in 2012 dropped by eight percentage points to 70%.
+To improve services, the Mental Hygiene Administration in the Department of Health and Mental Hygiene reviews needs and gaps in services through annual statewide client perception of care surveys, regular focus groups, dialogue with consumer representatives, review of standard data reports, and local needs assessment and planning through its Core Service Agencies.